 Being born of the biologically inherited instincts genetically encoded in the germ cells of the spermatozoa and the ova, ‘I’ am – genetically – umpteen hundreds of thousands of years old ... ‘my’ origins are lost in the mists of pre-history.
 ‘I’ am so anciently old that ‘I’ may well have always existed ... carried along on the reproductive cell-line, over countless millennia, from generation to generation.
 And ‘I’ am thus passed on into an inconceivably open-ended and hereditably transmissible future.
 Biologically all sentient beings are – very fundamentally only – identical.
-The survival instinct (fear and aggression and nurture and desire in some form or another) is more or less common to all creatures and has been essential to get sentient life to this point in the earth’s history ... it is what got this body and that body and every body here in the first place.
+The survival instincts (fear and aggression and nurture and desire in some form or another) are more or less common to all creatures and have been essential to get sentient life to this point in the earth’s history ... it is what got this body and that body and every body here in the first place.
 All peoples living today are the end-point of myriads of survivors passing on their genes ... every body is the product of the ‘success story’ of fear and aggression and nurture and desire.

 Is one really going to abandon that which produced one ... that which (apparently) keeps one alive?